blaufish/xilinix_soc_masterthesis_2003/README.md

 ## Imported from an old CVS backup using cvsfast-import

 This repository is largely based on late 2003 CVS backup I found on an old disk.
-Ihould include **most** of the artifacts produced in the master thesis but did not fully represent the last developments.
+It should include **most** of the artifacts produced in the master thesis but did not fully represent the last developments.
 It should mostly be late changes to the report LaTeX / LyX file that are missing.